-You can integrate Indeni and an external RADIUS server in your environment and also leverage the RADIUS authentication for user access bypassing the local authentication provided by Indeni.
+You can integrate Indeni and an external RADIUS server in your environment for web authentication.
+You can leverage the RADIUS authentication for user access bypassing the local authentication provided by Indeni.

 Indeni supports a single integration with RADIUS.
 You can either use LDAP or RADIUS integration as your centralized authentication mechanism.

 Please Note: This feature is available in version 7.4 or later, and it only supports the PAP method for web access.

 To configure RADIUS integration, perform the following steps: